This is how to search for jobs in Toronto

 The Service Canada Job Bank is surprisingly comprehensive and easy to use.
 With new listings daily, you can break down your search in terms of area, category, part/full time, and employment length.
-The types of results are all over the board, from shift work to full-time salaried pay.
 You can also create a profile and receive alerts when new postings match your specifications.

 It's not terribly aesthetically pleasing, but this site allows you to search based on salary expectations and advertises posts from local businesses as well as international corporations.
 There seems to be a lot of human resources and tech opportunities made available through this site.